-Although we visited only at low tide (it’s recommended that you visit at both high and low tide, and your admission is valid for two consecutive days because of this), we were able to appreciate the power of the tides by seeing how drastically the water rose just in the time it look us to eat lunch in the welcome center.
-Be sure to check tide times before visiting, as that affects your access to the ocean floor.
+Although we visited only at low tide (it’s recommended that you visit at both high and low tide, and your admission is valid for two consecutive days because of this), we were able to appreciate the power of the tides by seeing how drastically the water rose just in the time it took us to eat lunch in the welcome center.
+So, be sure to check tide times before visiting, as that affects your access to the ocean floor.
 Also, if you have flexibility on your travel dates, I recommend visiting out of season.

 During the second week in September we were able to enjoy the stunning natural beauty nearly by ourselves.
-However, the tour guide emphasized that during the summer the beach teems with thousands of tourists each day.
+However, the tour guide emphasized that, during the summer, the beach teems with thousands of tourists each day.

 From the Bay of Fundy we drove five hours south to Acadia National Park in Mount Desert, Maine.
 Like Fundy National Park, Acadia had the kind of raw natural beauty that makes me love travel.
-Also like Fundy, we could have easily spent a few days in Acadia, making it its own vacation, rather than just a stopover on our road trip.
+Also, like Fundy, we could have easily spent a few days in Acadia, making it its own vacation, rather than just a stopover on our road trip.